Alpine A110 Coupe (2018 - ) review

 What's the interior like?

 Many low-slung cars like the A110 are difficult to get in and out of due to a bulky side sill you have to clamber over, but the Alpine’s is fairly slender so there’s no limbo-ing or contortionism involved.
-However, once you’re in the figure-hugging racing seat, you’ll realise you can only slide it forwards and backwards, with no adjustment for height or the angle of your backrest.
+If you go for the entry-level Pure version, though, you’ll realise you can only slide your seat forwards and backwards, with no adjustment for height or the angle of your backrest.
+The higher-spec Legende version comes with six-way adjustable chairs.
 Most of the buttons and switches are fairly self-explanatory and logically placed (with a few exceptions including the cruise control buttons), but the touch-screen system takes some getting used to as it’s not the most intuitive system of its type.
 Most of those buttons and switches are also recognisable from various Renault products, too, but with clever use of brushed aluminium, stitched leather and microfiber textiles, the cabin still has a reasonably posh and racy feel.
 Granted, it’s not up to the high-quality standards of the Cayman, but it’s good enough that you won’t feel short-changed.

 How practical is it?